gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 For example, you can create fictitious admin policies inside this package to test whether extensions of base policies work as expected.

 `@sap/ams-dev` automatically compiles DCL files to the `DCN` format which is required for local policy evaluations.
-This happens when the application is started via `cds start`, `cds watch` or via `cds.test`, so that the application should be able to do authorization checks via AMS even during development without deploying the policies first to the Identity Service.
+This happens when the application is started via `cds start`, `cds watch` or via `cds.test`, so that the application should be able to do authorization checks via AMS even during development without deploying the policies first to the SAP Cloud Identity Services.

 #### Mocked user testing
 For testing and development purposes, policies can be assigned to mocked users via the `cds env` configuration of non-production profiles: